tonred/not_oracle/per-doc.md

 Kind of obvious.
 The only controversial point is how to finalize the process of the election.
 Elector has `.endElection()` method.
 It can be called by anyone who wants.
 But only once and only in time.

 ## Validation stage
 It's more sophisticated.
-Here we have kind two separate processes.
+Here we have kind of two separate processes.

 **NOT-Validators main loop**